 Click below to download a mini walk for water infographic and instruction sheet.

-During May there will be a Water Conservation Photo Competition were parents will be invited to post a photo of a water conservation action being carried out by their children at home, along with a short description on the story behind it.
-More details will be announced here soon.
+During May we have a Water Conservation Photo Competition were parents are invited to post a photo of a water conservation action being carried out by their children at home, along with a short description on the story behind it.
+More details here: https://greenschoolsireland.org/water-conservation-photo-competition/

 Water handbooks are given to each school at the start of their first year of the water theme, if you need a replacement please contact firstname.lastname@example.org